 A lot of men and women both live with this idea that the vagina is supposed to smell like all of these amazing things.
-Roses, water, fruit, and all the magical wonders of the world when really a vagina should smell like a damn vagina.
+Roses, water, fruit, and all the magical wonders of the world when really a vagina should smell like well… a vagina.
 As much as you may not want it to ladies, your vagina has its own natural smell.
 Some women like to use products to enhance, decrease, or mask but if you really don’t like the smell of down below 1) make sure everything is okay; is your pH balanced?
 Any infections going on?
 Go to the doctors, get regularly checked and tested.

 Signs and symptoms of an unbalanced vaginal pH:

 A high pH level that leads to BV or another infection may cause symptoms like these: